-Of course, I'm biased, but with an hour's new content every month (broken down in to short, sharp, videos), your questions answered personally by me, and an Aladdin's cave of marketing gold (the vault), all for $29, I think it's an absolute steal.
+Of course, I'm biased, but with an hour's new content every month (broken down in to short, sharp, videos), your questions answered personally by me, and an Aladdin's cave of marketing gold (the vault), all for a monthly subscription of $29, I think it's an absolute steal.

-That's right, you get all of month 1, for just $1.
-No strings attached.
-Cancel anytime.
+What's more, you can cancel anytime.
 Cancel the same day you join if you like.

-In this month, with brand spanking new, bite sized content, I cover:
+In month 1, with brand spanking new, bite sized content, I cover: